Hiker Shuttle Service

 Charlotte Dome via the South Face

-BOOK NOW Dates Overview Itinerary Resources Charlotte Dome is a large granite dome rising out of the Bubbs Creek drainage, a tributary of the Kings River, in Kings Canyon National Park.
-Reminiscent of the famous rock of Tuolumne Meadows, the dome is legendary for the quality of its climbing and its amazing setting.
-With views … Read more
+BOOK NOW 2026 Dates Don’t see the dates you’re looking for?
+Contact us, we may be able to add dates.
+Overview Itinerary Resources Charlotte Dome is a large granite dome rising out of the Bubbs Creek drainage, a tributary of the Kings River, in Kings Canyon National Park.
+Reminiscent of the famous rock of Tuolumne … Read more

 The Swiss Arête on Neenameeshee, Mt.
 Sill